character0/Challenges/README.md

 For the total number of rows processed, a simple counter was kept to keep track of the number of rows processed per data source.
 The totals for each data source were then tallied for the total number or rows processed.

-For the number of unique rows, a HashMap was utilized to use hash collisions to detect duplicaes.
-Once compleated, the .size() of my cleansed list of data entries provides the unique count.
+For the number of unique rows, a HashMap was utilized to use hash collisions to detect duplicates.
+Once completed, the .size() of my cleansed list of data entries provides the unique count of rows.

 **What is the city with the largest population?**